Goal: To provide the fundamental concepts of laser damage in optical coatings.

 - Defects, splatter, voids, or contaminants in or on coating

-Nodular defects can be caused from: substrate imperfections, lint, dust (before or after loading in chamber), or spatter during coating process.
-Pete Kupinski and Michael Thomas define a nodule as "an over-coated particle, typically caused by either airborne contamination or spatter due to dielectric breakdown in precursor coating materials".
+Nodular defects can be caused by substrate imperfections, lint, dust (before or after loading in the chamber), or spatter during the coating process.
+Pete Kupinski and Michael Thomas define a nodule as "an over-coated particle, typically caused by either airborne contamination or spatter due to the dielectric breakdown in precursor coating materials."
 The illustration below shows the effect a nodule seed can have on a multilayer mirror.

 How do we identify laser optics/coatings?

 - In general when we see AR coatings (designed for single wavelength) or when we see Dielectric Mirror (DM) designed for single wavelength

 In this blog we discussed various topics such as what is a laser; stimulated emission of radiation; laser parameters; what is laser damage and why is it essential; how our coatings measure up; what parameters influence laser damage; nodular defects; and how we identify laser optics/coatings relating to Laser Induced Damage Threshold (LIDT).
 The goal of this blog was to give a basic overview of LIDT.
 Please feel free to contact us if you have any further questions about laser damage.
 Please feel free to check out our blog on interferometry if interested in the various forms of optical measurements we use to verify our optics are made to specification.